COVID-19: Current Board Advice to Parents:

 What about clubs and extra-curricular activities?

-Many of our extra-curricular activities will likely resume, but not until after the first week back.
-Each will be assessed on their ability to comply with school level 2 protocols.
+Most of our extra-curricular activities will likely resume next week, but are assessed on their ability to comply with school level 2 protocols.
 Where this is not possible, they will be deferred until they can be reviewed when the alert level changes.
 Please contact providers directly for further information on individual classes and bookings.

 What about sports teams?